ENGW 1302: Rhetoric & Composition II Honors (Spring 2015)

 Writing Project 4: Researched Argument, 200 points

-Writing Project 5: Writing, Research, and Transfer Reflection, 150 points
+Writing Project 5: Research Remix, 150 points

 You should have purchased your own copy of Writing about Writing, which we’ll be reading in throughout the semester.
 In addition to this book, we’ll be reading articles available to you through the SEU Library, Blackboard, and/or this site.
 Below is a list of the reading assignments we’ll complete this semester.
 When available, you’ll find a link for the article.
 If you click on this link from a computer on campus, you’ll automatically be redirected to the appropriate database.
 If you access these links off campus, you may need to complete a few extra steps.
 I encourage you to download these articles and to print out hard copies of each one.
 I can help you save trees by printing out efficient versions (which I’ll show in class).
 You may also wish to read them online, but know, in advance, that you’ll need to “show” how you read materials during class discussions, so be prepared with notes and references from each reading assignment.

 NOTE: Readings from our required textbook are listed as WAW along with the page number.